sapegin/grunt-bower-concat/Readme.md

 Type: `String` Default: `grunt.util.linefeed`

 Concatenated files will be joined on this string.
 If you're post-processing concatenated JavaScript files with a minifier, you may need to use a semicolon ';\n' as the separator.
+Separator is only applied to concatenated JS files.

 `options: { separator : ';' }`